Credit score in the United States

 A credit score is a number that provides a comparative estimate of an individual's creditworthiness based on an analysis of their credit report.
 It is an inexpensive and main alternative to other forms of consumer loan underwriting.

 Lenders, such as banks and credit card companies, use credit scores to evaluate the risk of lending money to consumers.
 Lenders contend that widespread use of credit scores has made credit more widely available and less expensive for many consumers.
-Under the Wall Street reform bill passed in 2010, a consumer is entitled to receive a free report of the specific credit score used if they are denied a loan, credit card or insurance due to their credit score.
+Under the Dodd-Frank Act passed in 2010, a consumer is entitled to receive a free report of the specific credit score used if they are denied a loan, credit card or insurance due to their credit score.

 History

 Before credit scores, credit was evaluated using credit reports from credit bureaus.
 During the late 1950s, banks started using computerized credit scoring to redefine creditworthiness as abstract statistical risk.
 The Equal Credit Opportunity Act banned denying credit on gender or marital status in 1974, along with race, nationality, religion, age, or receipt of public assistance in 1976.
 Credit scoring adoption accelerated to shield against discrimination lawsuits.

 During the 1970s and 80s, the credit reporting industry relentlessly consolidated and moved aggressively into prescreening.
 The FICO score burst into public consciousness in 1995 when Freddie Mac had lenders use credit scoring for all new mortgage applications.